 - having to “go away” in order to maintain relationships

-Attachment and dysregulation challenges can occur even in the absence of intentional abuse and neglect, when parents struggle – by no fault of their own – with their own trauma, anxiety, depression, intergenerational patterns, or exposure to war, poverty or other extenuating circumstances.
+Attachment and dysregulation challenges can occur even in the absence of intentional abuse and neglect, when parents struggle with their own trauma, anxiety, depression, intergenerational patterns, or exposure to war, poverty or other extenuating circumstances.
 Thankfully, “good enough” parenting in which acknowledgment, empathy and repair occur can go a long way to mitigating the effects of these challenges.

 Sadly, a parent’s lack of awareness, shame or defensiveness can lead to blaming the child for being the problem when the child acts out or has difficulties, when in fact the issue is far more complex and requires gentleness and compassion for all involved.